korerima/Blockchain-Based-Event-Ticketing/README.md

 8. Install Metamask
 9. Connect the metamask network with your ganache network

-For in depth installing instruction refer the following videos:
+For in-depth installation instruction refer to the following videos:

 1. Connect Ganache to Metamask https://youtu.be/lv4HEyiw4EQ?si=LBABZD2ZtIiMjdrY